Welcome to the National Partnerships Home Page

 The mission of the KCAAEN is to advance learning in and through the arts for all students.

-The KCAAEN, an Education program of the Kennedy Center, is a coalition of statewide not-for-profit Alliances for Arts Education working in partnership with the John F. Kennedy Center for the Performing Arts to support policies, practices, and partnerships that ensure the arts are an essential part of American K-12 education.
+The KCAAEN is a network of statewide not-for-profit Alliances for Arts Education working in partnership with the John F. Kennedy Center for the Performing Arts to support policies, practices, and partnerships that ensure the arts are an essential part of American K-12 education.

 - Partners in Education